jatinkumar762/Coding-Interview-Questions/Graphs/ShortestPathAlgorithmsAndProblems/ShortestPathDirectedAcyclicGraph.md

 - Dijkstra's algorithm is necessary for graphs that can contain cycles because they can't be topologically sorted.
 - works for both un-directed and directed weighted graph
+- find the shortest path from a source node to all other nodes
+- graph with non negative edge weights

+1. Greedy Approach
+2. Relaxation
+3. Priority Queue

 ```java